rage/programming-23/data/part-11/2-more-comprehensions.md

 <programming-exercise name='Products in shopping list' tmcname='part11-09_products_in_shopping_list'>

-In part 10 you created an [iterable shopping list](/part-10/3-oo-programming-techniques#programming-exercise-an-iterable-shopping-list).
-An object created from an iterable class can be used with list comprehensions.
+In part 10 you created an [iterable shopping list](/part-10/3-oo-programming-techniques#programming-exercise-an-iterable-shopping-list), and we just learnt that an object created from an iterable class can be used with list comprehensions.
 The exercise template contains a stripped down version of the `ShoppingList` with just enough functionality to fulfil the requirements of this exercise.

 Please write a function named `products(shopping_list, amount: int)` which takes a ShoppingList object and an integer value as its arguments.
-The function returns a list of product names which includes only the products with at least the number of items specified bu the `amount` parameter.
+The function returns a list of product names.
+The list should include only the products with at least the number of items specified by the `amount` parameter.

 The function should be implemented using list comprehensions.
 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.
 The `ShoppingList` class definition should _not_ be modified.